cy235/Deploy_Dask_Jupyter_K8S_AWS/README.md

 $ ssh-keygen -t rsa -f ./cluster.fayzlab.com
 $ kops create secret sshpublickey admin -i ~/.ssh/cluster.cy235.com.pub  --state s3://cy235-kops-state-store
 ```
 Note: this line doesn’t launch the AWS EC2 instances.
-It simply creates the configuration and writes to the s3://cy235-kops-state-store bucket we created above.
+It simply creates the configuration and writes to the `s3://cy235-kops-state-store` bucket we created above.
 In our example, we’re creating 2 t2.medium EC2 work nodes in addition to a c4.large master instance (default).
 ```
 $ kops edit cluster
 ```
 Now that we’ve generated a cluster configuration, we can edit its description before launching the instances.
-The config is loaded from s3://cy235-kops-state-store.
-You can change the editor used to edit the config by setting $EDITOR or $KUBE_EDITOR.
-For instance, in my ~/.bashrc, I have export KUBE_EDITOR=cy235.
+The config is loaded from `s3://cy235-kops-state-store`.
+You can change the editor used to edit the config by setting `$EDITOR` or `$KUBE_EDITOR`.
+For instance, in my `~/.bashrc`, I have export `KUBE_EDITOR=cy235`.

 Time to build the cluster.
 This takes a few minutes to boot the EC2 instances and download the Kubernetes components.
 ```